|This post can help better maintain your suede jacket or coat.|

 My only complaint about the “tank” was how expensive the professional cleaning became each season I retired it.
 Still, it always came back to its beauty but that cleaning bill did quickly add up in time.
 Nonetheless, it was worth it to someone like me that couldn’t hold up in the cold.

 If you own a suede jacket and notice a small spot, take a clean, but soft, rubber art gum eraser to it and gently rub.
-This helped me remove some small spots in between going to the dry cleaner.
+Cleaning suede like this helped me remove some small spots in between going to the dry cleaner.

 Once I did drop my pen and got some ink on my jacket.
 What I did was spray the spot lightly with some hair spray.
 Test the hair spray inside the jacket or coat in an inconspicious spot first before trying this directly on the spot.
 This way you will know if the material is up to it or not.
 After the treated spot dried, I rubbed it with the eraser, which helped.